brianbier/phase_0/week_1/reflections.md

 Then click the green create repository button and Violà!
 You are done!

-Step 6: Go back to your profile page click Repository and you will see your first contribution
+**Step 6:** Go back to your profile page click Repository and you will see your first contribution

-Instructions To: Fork a repo.
+**Instructions To: Fork a repo.**
+---

-Step 1: If you want to fork a repo you must go to some else’s Github page.
+**Step 1:** If you want to fork a repo you must go to some else’s Github page.

-Step 2: click on the Repository tab and you will get a list of their reports.
+**Step 2:** click on the Repository tab and you will get a list of their reports.
 Click on any of them.

-Step 3: Now you are in that repository page which looks similar to your repo page.
+**Step 3:** Now you are in that repository page which looks similar to your repo page.
 At the top right corner you will need to click on the fork button.

-Step 4: An alert box will appear asking Where should we fork this repository?
+**Step 4:** An alert box will appear asking Where should we fork this repository?
 Click on your name.

-Step 5: Now go to your profile page and you will see the Forked repo on your Repositories Tab.
+**Step 5:** Now go to your profile page and you will see the Forked repo on your Repositories Tab.

-Instructions To: Clone a repo.
+**Instructions To: Clone a repo.***
+---

-Step 1: Click inside the Repository that you want to clone to your computer
+**Step 1:** Click inside the Repository that you want to clone to your computer

-Step 2: In the middle of the screen you will notice an HTTP Link.
+**Step 2:** In the middle of the screen you will notice an HTTP Link.
 Copy that link.

-Step 3: Go into your terminal and first determine where you want to clone you want to clone the repository.
+**Step 3:** Go into your terminal and first determine where you want to clone you want to clone the repository.

-Step 4: Now on your terminal type git clone (paste the link here) Do Not use the parenthesis example git clone https://github.com/brianbier/p0-cli-exploration.git (Links to an external site.)
+**Step 4:** Now on your terminal type git clone (paste the link here) Do Not use the parenthesis example git clone https://github.com/brianbier/p0-cli-exploration.git (Links to an external site.)

-Step 5: You will be prompt with instructions to entering your GitHub username and password.
+**Step 5:** You will be prompt with instructions to entering your GitHub username and password.
 Just follow the instructions.
 Then you will give it a few seconds for everything to transfer down to your machine and now you can work on that repository that you clone.